Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

 where $c=-2/a_{1D}$ and $N=N_{f}+M$ is the total number of particles, with $M$ bosons and $N_{f}$ spinless fermions.
 We have defined the average chemical potential $\mu=(\mu_{F}+\mu_{B})/2$ and the effective magnetic field $\mathcal{H}=\mu_{F}-\mu_{B}$, which controls the population imbalance.

-The model is exactly solvable within the quantum inverse scattering framework using the nested Bethe ansatz (NBA)~\cite{J.Phys.A:Math.Theor.2020WangEmergent}.
+The model is exactly solvable within the quantum inverse scattering framework using the nested Bethe ans\"{a}tz (NBA) originally developed by Lai and Yang~\cite{Phys.Rev.A1971LaiGroundstatea}, and has been employed recently to study emergent dynamics~\cite{J.Phys.A:Math.Theor.2020WangEmergent}.
 The NBA solution reveals that the elementary excitations are characterized by two distinct sets of rapidities: A set of $N$ charge rapidities $\left\{k_j\right\}_{j=1}^N$ (associated with species $\rho$), which carry the total momentum and describe the collective motion of the particle density.
 A set of $M$ auxiliary rapidities $\{\Lambda_\alpha\}_{\alpha=1}^M$ (associated with species $\sigma$), which correspond to the ``internal" bosonic degrees of freedom.
 In the thermodynamic limit, the many-body state is fully described by the continuous densities of particles and holes for these two branches.
-We denote the root densities as $\rho(k)$ and $\sigma(\Lambda)$, and their corresponding hole densities as $\rho_{h}(k)$ and $\sigma_{h}(\Lambda)$, respectively.
-The macroscopic densities are determined by~\cite{Phys.Rev.A2009YinYangyanga}:
+The macroscopic densities and the associated Yang-Yang thermodynamics are determined by~\cite{Phys.Rev.A1971LaiGroundstatea,J.Math.Phys.1974LaiThermodynamics, Phys.Rev.A2009YinYangyanga}:

 Within the GHD framework, these two species ($\rho, \sigma$) have the following bare single-particle eigenvalues ($h_i = \{h_{\rho,i}, h_{\sigma,i}\}$) for the conserved charges in thermal equilibrium~\cite{J.Phys.A:Math.Theor.2020WangEmergent}